nprot/Store/README.md

 4)**Store.Tests** is a folder that is storing Unit Test class for testing StoreLib.

 ###Installation and use
-Download and Install SetupAdmin.exe, SetupClient.exe.
+Download and Install SetupAdmin.msi, SetupClient.msi.
 Also you should download ElasticSearch 1.4.2.
 Run bin/elasticsearch.bat from elasticsearch folder, then run admin.exe and client.exe from desktop.

 ###License: